Instabug/Instabug-Flutter/README.md

 import 'package:instabug_flutter/Instabug.dart';
 ```

 2. Initialize the SDK in `initState()`.
 This line enables the SDK with the default behavior and sets it to be shown when the device is shaken.
-Ignore this if you're building for Android only.

 ```dart
 Instabug.start('APP_TOKEN', [InvocationEvent.shake]);
 ```
+Make sure to replace `app_APP_TOKEN` with your application token.

 3. Add the following Maven repository to your project level `build.gradle`